Axway/streams-open-docs/content/en/docs/relnotes/20210331_streams_relnotes.md

 #### Pagination

 Links related to [pagination](/docs/topics-api/#Pagination) are now provided as part of the response body.
-Links related information provided as `Link` Header is no longer provided.

 #### Json Object as root element of the response body